Support-pp/api-k8s-configuration/README.md

 # api-k8s-configuration

-This configuration deploys the NGINX INgress configuration for the API gateway.
+This configuration deploys the NGINX Ingress configuration for the API gateway.